jbellue/intensify-webext/README.md

 ## Bugs
 * Probably loads

+## Needs done
+* internationalization

 ## Would be nice to have
 * a set of icons
 * a prettier page
+* an advanced options page, where the moving arrays could be defined